FusionAuth/fusionauth-quickstart-kotlin-android-native/README.md

 <!--
 tag::forDocSitePrerequisites[]
 -->
+You will need the following things properly installed on your computer.

 - [Android Studio](https://developer.android.com/studio): The official IDE for Android helps you develop and install the necessary tools to set it up.
   - At least Java 17 (which you can install via Android Studio)
 - [Docker](https://www.docker.com): The quickest way to stand up FusionAuth.
 Ensure you also have [docker compose](https://docs.docker.com/compose/) installed.